bcontins/hugo-resume/sites/cv-en/content/_index.md

 - rss
 - json
 ---
-Proven Software Platform Engineer with experience leveraging agile, DevOps, and CI/CD to manage large scale distributed platforms both on prem and in public cloud.
+ Software and System Integration Engineer with experience in development for Satellite Functional Avionics / On-Board Software and in development for Commercial Aircraft On-Board Information Systems.